 What you need are personalised, single-use promo codes.
 The idea here is pretty simple.
 Rather than creating generic promo codes, you either create a large number of unique codes, or issue a new code whenever a request is made by a potential customer.
 This is achieved by software that works with your ecommerce platforms to create codes, check eligibility and process the promotion.
 To match the flexibility of eCommerce, a large variety of these tools have become available in off-the-shelf and bespoke varieties.

-Investing in tools that allow you to engage with unique promotions removes the risk of promo code misuse and opens the door to a number of other clever promotional tactics that we’ll now detail.
+Investing in tools that allow you to engage your target audience with unique promotions, removes the risk of promo code misuse and opens the door to a number of other clever promotional tactics that we’ll now detail.

 2. Personalise your coupons

 It’s not enough to give customers promotions and discounts — consumers expect deals and offers to be personalised and give them more of what they want from your business.

 In fact, 79% of consumers say they are only likely to engage with brands offering discounts if they have been tailored to their past interactions with the brand.
 However, curiously, only 43% of shoppers actively want to share personal data with brands in order to save money.
 When it comes to personalisation, you need to be careful.
 While it’s clear that some level of personalisation is required, you should avoid directly letting your customers know you are ‘data-mining’ them.

 What we recommend is limiting personalisation to information that customers have actively and willingly shared with you — purchase histories and personal information supplied when making an account.
 Birthday discounts, ‘anniversary discounts’ (from the first time they made a purchase with you), or promotions based on how long it’s been since the last time they made a purchase can all be effective ways to reach out and connect.